Council of Europe to sanction Turkey for imprisoned activist - ExBulletin

 Council of Europe to sanction Turkey for imprisoned activist

-The Pan-European Human Rights Body’s Committee of Ministers accepted the ruling on Turkey’s repeated refusal to comply with a 2019 European Court of Human Rights ruling to release Kavala from prison, did he declare.
+The pan-European human rights body’s committee of ministers accepted the decision regarding Turkey’s repeated refusal to comply with a 2019 decision by the European Court of Human Rights to release Kavala from prison.

 It comes as concern grows over rights violations in Turkey under President Recep Tayyip Erdogan.
-The Turkish leader has personally targeted Kavala on several occasions, who has now been in prison for more than four years without ever having been convicted of a crime.
+The Turkish leader has repeatedly targeted Kavala, who has now been in prison for more than four years without ever having been convicted of a crime.

 “By not guaranteeing the immediate release of the applicant, the committee considers that Turkey refuses to comply with the final judgment of the tribunal in this case,” said the WCC.

-The Turkish Foreign Ministry on Thursday urged the WCC not to initiate action “out of respect for the ongoing judicial process”, warning that the proceedings would constitute “interference” in its internal affairs.
+The Turkish Foreign Ministry on Thursday urged the WCC not to initiate action “out of respect for the ongoing legal process”, warning that the proceedings would constitute “interference” in its internal affairs.

-Amnesty International’s director for Europe, Nils Muiznieks, called the message to Turkey on the case “crystal clear”.
+Amnesty International’s director for Europe, Nils Muiznieks, called the message to Turkey “crystal-clear” and said the situation in Kavala was “an unacceptable violation of the country’s human rights obligations”.

-“Turkey’s failure to secure the immediate release of Osman Kavala and to end his politically motivated prosecution is an unacceptable violation of the country’s human rights obligations,” he said.
+Aisling Reidy, senior legal adviser at Human Rights Watch, added that the move was the “right track”, saying the almost unprecedented nature of the action was a “recognition of the rule of law crisis in Turkey” .

 This is only the second time that the WCC has used its so-called infringement procedure against one of its 47 member states, the first time being a 2017 action against Azerbaijan for its refusal to release the dissident.
 Ilgar Mammadov.